narukuni/7692_shop/termsofuse/english.md

 ## Disclaimers

+- If there is a discrepancy between the English version and the Japanese version, the Japanese version will apply.
 - I do not guarantee that my products always follow the updates of VRoid Studio (I support as long as possible).
 - You may use the products for models other than VRoid, but I do not guarantee if it works.
 - The distribution of the products may be terminated without notice.
 Even in that case, you can use the product you downloaded continuiously as long as you obey this terms of use.